Two Sessions

 Learn the Basics

-Learn about collecting harakeke and the different varieties.- Learn how to cut strip and process harakeke/flax.
+• Learn how to cut strip and process harakeke/flax.

-- Take your weaving home.
+• Take your weaving home.

 Essential things for a weaving kit to bring with you to start with: